-This error message typically means PluralEyes is unable to where the temporary files or project files are stored.
+This error message typically means PluralEyes is unable to access where the temporary files or project files are stored.

 There are two main culprits for this problem: